-Digital Squeegee, in concert with one of M&R's i-Image CTS (computer-to-screen) imaging or imaging/exposure systems, nearly eliminates the digital portion of pre-press setup.
+Digital Squeegee models, in concert with one of M&R's i-Image CTS (computer-to-screen) imaging or imaging/exposure systems, nearly eliminate the digital portion of pre-press setup.
 Together, a Digital Squeegee model and an i-Image can reduce the time from digital artwork to imaged screens and print-ready digital files from days to minutes.

 In many cases, the overall cost for a job can be comparable to screen printing because of the time saved in setup.
 With the hybrid process, inexpensive white underbase ink—rather than costly digital ink—can be screen printed.
-Not only is digital white ink more expensive even than digital color inks, it must be laid down in large quantities.
+Not only is digital white ink even more expensive than digital color inks, it must be laid down in large quantities.
 And though digital printer ink can be up to ten times more expensive than screen printing ink, ink price is less of a concern when small image areas are involved.
-In fact, for relatively short runs, it can be far more cost effective to digitally print some small areas of the artwork on the Digital Squeegee than to go to the time and expense of making and registering additional screens.
-M&R's Digital Squeegee excels in short runs with many colors and demanding requirements.
+In fact, for relatively short runs, it can be far more cost effective to digitally print some small areas of the artwork on a Digital Squeegee than to go to the time and expense of making and registering additional screens.
+M&R's Digital Squeegee Systems excel in short runs with many colors and demanding requirements.

-Digital Squeegee can print on a wide array of fabrics, including synthetic and performance, and it's compatible with environmentally friendly screen inks like HSA or Urethane inks and water-based digital inks.
-That means Digital Squeegee can be used with specialty printing effects to expand creative possibilities and increase potential sales.
+Digital Squeegee Systems can print on a wide array of fabrics, including synthetic and performance, and they're compatible with environmentally friendly screen inks like HSA or Urethane inks and water-based digital inks.
+That means Digital Squeegee Systems can be used with specialty printing effects to expand creative possibilities and increase potential sales.
 If you need to match a Pantone color in a corporate piece, just separate that color onto another screen and print it with the appropriate ink.

-For more information about the digital squeegee, contact your M&R Sales Representative or Dealer using the button below.
+For more information about the Digital Squeegee, contact your M&R Sales Representative or Dealer using the button below.